a-folabi/ashes/README.md

 - FPAA Synthesis: .blif netlist
 - ASIC Synthesis: global router files (.guide, .lef, .def) and placed .gds
     - To view, download [klayout](https://www.klayout.de/)

+- Note: for routed .gds and switchlist files, dependencies like TritonRoute and VPR are required.
+Link to Virtual Machine with tools pre-installed is coming soon.